danielrousseaug/brm-takehome/README.md

 # BRM Renewal Calendar

-A full‑stack application that ingests Purchase Agreement PDFs, extracts key terms (vendor, dates, notice period, renewal terms), and presents them in a Contracts table and a Calendar with ICS export/email.
-Includes OCR fallback for scanned PDFs and a dual PDF preview (original + OCR/highlight).
+A full‑stack application that ingests Purchase Agreement PDFs, extracts key terms, and presents them in a Contracts table and a Calendar w/ ICS export/email.
+Includes OCR fallback for scanned PDFs and a PDF preview (original + OCR/highlight).

 ## Quick Start (Build & Run)